 Tests and diagnosis for lymphedema

-A doctor will try to rule out other possible causes of swelling, including a blood clot or an infection that does not affect the lymph nodes.
+A doctor will rule out other possible swelling causes, including a blood clot or an infection that does not affect the lymph nodes.

-If the patient is at risk for lymphedema, for example, if they have recently had cancer surgery or lymph node treatment, the doctor can diagnose lymphedema based on the symptoms.
+If the patient is at risk for lymphedemas, such as having recently had cancer surgery or lymph node treatment, the doctor can diagnose lymphedema based on the symptoms.

-If there is no obvious cause for lymphedema, some imaging tests may be ordered.
+Some imaging tests may be ordered if there is no apparent cause for lymphedema.
 The following imaging techniques can be used to take an in-depth look at the lymphatic system:

 - Magnetic resonance